Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 ### 2.4 Recommended PMEM BKC (optional)
 --------------------------

-This deplopment guide was based on ww08.2019  BKC (best known configuration).
+This development guide was based on ww08.2019 BKC (best known configuration).
 Please contact your HW vendor for latest BKC.

 Please refer to backup if you do not have BKC access.
 BKC installation/enabling or FW installation is out of the scope of this guide.